tsdataclinic/scout/CONTRIBUTING.md

 ## 6. Submitting pull requests

-All development should be done in a separate branch, and each pull request should represent a single discrete feature.
-Well-constrained updates rather than all-encompassing changes are easier to review and much more likely to be incorporated into the codebase.
+Fork the repo and submit a pull request for each single discrete feature.
+Well-constrained updates rather than all-encompassing changes are easier to review and more likely to be incorporated into the codebase.

 Make sure your pull request is configured to merge to the `develop` branch.

 Add @jps327 as the reviewer and please make sure you fill out all sections of the pull request template.
-Any pull requests with missing information will not be accepted.